 The Bizarre Truth About Weed Smoke

-Earlier this year, it was researchers from Atlanta’s Emory University that analyzed data from the National Health and Nutrition Examination Survey.
+In 2017, it was researchers from Atlanta’s Emory University that analyzed data from the National Health and Nutrition Examination Survey.
 In their study, they concluded that those who smoked one joint a day for 20 years, didn’t show any extensive signs of lung damage or cancer tissue.

 There were breathing tests that were used to measure airflow during exhalation to receive results.
 This test is called “Spirometry” in the world of medicine.
 There were even studies conducted in 2006 and 2014, that had concluded that smoking marijuana DID leave being tar residue in our lungs.
 Although, the risk of lung cancer remains very low despite that fact.